New Approach

 Investment Strategy

-Singular Focus and Expertise in Multifamily
+Singular Focus and Expertise in Rental Housing

-• Rental housing provides a fundamental, non discretionary need: shelter
+• Rental housing provides a fundamental, non-discretionary need: shelter

 • Tailwinds from extended housing supply constraints